-The Stroke Program at Kent Hospital is committed to providing a comprehensive, state-of-the-art approach to the diagnosis and treatment of Stroke.
-Increasing community awareness of the signs and symptoms and emergent nature of the stroke.
+The Advanced Primary Stroke Center at Kent Hospital is committed to providing an evidence-based, state-of-the-art approach to the diagnosis and treatment of stroke and increasing community awareness of the signs and symptoms and emergent nature of a stroke.

-Kent Hospital was the second hospital in Rhode Island to receive the Gold Seal of Approval from the Joint Commission as a Certified Advanced Primary Stroke Program.
-Kent’s Program has received the Gold Plus Quality Achievement Award from the American Heart/American Stroke Association for their implementation of evidence-based standards of care.
-Spaulding Acute Inpatient Rehabilitation Unit at Kent Hospital is CARF certified, the international quality standards body for rehabilitation services.
+Kent Hospital was the second hospital in Rhode Island to receive the Gold Seal of Approval from the Joint Commission as a Certified Advanced Primary Stroke Program in 2008.

-A stroke is a brain injury that occurs when the brain's blood supply is interrupted.
-Without oxygen and nutrients from blood, brain tissue starts to die rapidly.
-Left undiagnosed or treated, it can result in serious and debilitating injury with loss of function or even loss of life.
+A stroke occurs when the brain's blood supply is interrupted.
+Without oxygen and nutrients from the blood, brain cells start to die rapidly.
+Left undiagnosed or untreated, it can result in serious and debilitating injury with loss of function or even loss of life.
 Stroke is a Brain Attack!